jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-01-08-handling-failed-builds-on-github-pages.md

 ruby versions["ruby"]
 {% endhighlight %}

-The Ruby version isn't recorded in `Gemfile.lock` so I track changes manually in `.ruby-version`, because I use [rbenv] to manage my Rubies locally.
-So when the Ruby version changes in production I see a warning when I `bundle`:
+The Ruby version isn't recorded in `Gemfile.lock` so I track changes manually in `.ruby-version`, because I use [rbenv] to manage my Rubies in development.
+So when the Ruby version changes in production I see a warning when I `bundle`, for example:

 {% highlight bash %}
 Your Ruby version is 2.1.0, but your Gemfile specified 2.1.1
 {% endhighlight %}

-Now I know that I'm using the same versions of Ruby and `github-pages` when I test my site locally and there's less to go wrong when I deploy to production.
-And if something fails after a version upgrade I'll be able to compare the last working versions recorded in `Gemfile.lock` and `.ruby-version` and narrow down the cause.
+Now I know that I'm using the same versions of Ruby and `github-pages` when I run my site locally so there's less to go wrong when I deploy to production.
+And if a build fails after a version upgrade I'll be able to compare the last working versions recorded in `Gemfile.lock` and `.ruby-version` and narrow down the cause.

 ## Get notifications from Travis CI

 Checking your site after every push is a chore.
 And to make things worse, I'm guilty of pushing minor changes without testing.
 I guess we've all done it.
 I have thrown caution to the wind and broken the build several times, but I get an email shortly afterwards reporting my foolishness.
-Continuous integration is my friend.
+Continuous integration is my friend :o)

 Setting up Travis CI for a GitHub Pages site is straight-forward.
 Check out the [continuous integration tutorial] and never miss a failed build again.
 I highly recommend using `html-proofer` to check all your links and images are working too.
+There's a number of ways to extend the basic set up, but I'll leave that for another time.

 Take a look at the [full source code] of this site and good luck with your deployments.